binkley/modern-java-practices/README.md

 * [`build.gradle`](./build.gradle) uses plugins without needing version numbers, and dependencies refer to their property versions

+The benefits of this approach grow for Gradle multi-project projects, where you may have plugin and dependency versions scattered across each `build.gradle` file for you project and subprojects.

 So to adjust a version, edit `gradle.properties`.
 To see this approach in action for dependencies, try: